About WIT

 WIT@Work

-From small nonprofits to Fortune 500 companies, WIT has helped organizations of all shapes and sizes learn how to build teams, improve communication, and unleash creativity.
-Our clients routinely tell us that not only are our sessions a ton of fun, but also they are among the most effective professional development options around.
+From small nonprofits to Fortune 500 companies, WIT has helped organizations of all shapes and sizes learn how to work smarter and more effectively thanks to applied improv, which employs the communication and collaboration tools used by improvisers, and applies them to the workplace.
+We offer seminars in team building and effective communications, professional skills development, and large event/”all hands” facilitation.
+From persuasion and negotiation, to job interviews and public speaking, applied improv is helpful for extroverts and introverts alike!
+Our clients, which have included Google, MedStar Health, SHRM, and the FBI, routinely tell us that not only are our sessions a ton of fun, they’re also among the most effective professional development options around.

-A former client told us: “I’ve heard nothing but compliments by everyone, and that NEVER happens.
+As one client said, “I’ve heard nothing but compliments by everyone, and that NEVER happens.
 I mean, NEVER.”

 Get to Work